que-es-un-diccionario

 Allows duplicates

-When to use a dictionary
+When to Use a Dictionary

 curso-programacion-dictionaio

-The index of a book allows us to quickly access the content
+A book’s index allows us to quickly access the content

 The syntax for using a dictionary can vary depending on the programming language.
 Below we will see examples in some popular languages: